 Multi-award winning Writer-Director A.W.
 "Tony" Scott began screenwriting after a career as one of the world's leading consultants to companies at the intersection of media and digital technologies, and a successful Venture Capital investor with multiple exits through IPOs and acquisitions.
 Tony and his writing and producing partner Jean Qing Su, who was born and educated through the undergraduate level in China and earned her Masters at MIT, also studied in UCLA's Graduate Film School Professional Producing Program.
 Together, they create character-driven stories, usually with Asian leads.

-Tony entered the UCLA Graduate Film School’s Professional Screenwriting and Writing for Television Programs, and Directing in the UCLA Extension Directing Program.
-While completing the programs, Tony's first screenplay "At Last" won multiple screenwriting competitions, and was named one of the top 10 drama scripts and top 30 scripts across all genres on the in 2013 (out of over 5000 scripts).
+Tony studied screenwriting in the UCLA Graduate Film School’s Professional Screenwriting and Writing for Television Programs, and Directing in the UCLA Extension Directing Program.
+While completing the programs Tony's first screenplay "At Last" won multiple screenwriting competitions, and was named one of the top 10 drama scripts and top 30 scripts across all genres on the in 2013 (out of over 5000 scripts).
 In 2015 his script “Sentience” was named best screenplay in the UCLA Graduate Film School's Professional Programs.
-He has optioned three spec screenplays, and also has also been hired to write three feature screenplays.
+He has optioned three spec screenplays, and also has also been hired to write three other feature screenplays.

-Tony also studies acting, and has been a supporting or lead actor in two shorts (“Refuel” and “Starlight Inn”); a Chinese drama television series ("Marry to the West") and an independent feature ("7X7").
+Tony also studies acting, and has been a supporting or lead actor in two shorts (“Refuel” and “Starlight Inn”); a Chinese drama television series ("Marry to the West") and an independent feature ("Fatal Crossing")

-Tony led the marketing and PR strategies for the theatrical release of Broadvision’s first feature movie – “Grey Lady”- with an emphasis on social media marketing.
+Tony and his partner Jean led the marketing and PR strategies for the theatrical release of Broadvision’s first feature movie – “Grey Lady”- with an emphasis on social media marketing.
 "Grey Lady", which Broadvision produced in association with Beacon Pictures, stars Eric Dane, Natalie Zea and Amy Madigan.
 Jean Su was Executive Producer Tony and Jean's company Broadvision Pictures drove the film's theatrical release in 25 theaters in 12 cities in the U.S. Lionsgate handled the Home Entertainment release.

 Born in New Orleans, is a gumbo of ethnicities and cultures, including Native American (Mississippi Band of Choctaw Indians).
 He grew up in Mississippi and worked as a jazz/funk/R&B musician in high school and college.
 He received his B.A. from the University of Mississippi and a MBA in marketing and strategy from Northwestern University's Kellogg School of Management.
 Tony has lived and worked in Silicon Valley, Los Angeles, Chicago, Beijing, London, and Tokyo.
-He has been involved in business in China since 1993, and has basic conversational ability in Mandarin Chinese.
+He has been involved both personally and in business in China since 1989, and has basic conversational ability in Mandarin Chinese.
 He also has reading ability in German.